 Introduction

-For IB and AP students, predicted grades often feel like the most stressful part of the university application process.
+For IB students, predicted grades often feel like the most stressful part of the university application process.
 They’re submitted before your final results and can influence whether you receive an offer.
 But how exactly do universities use predicted grades, and how much do they really matter?
 This guide explains the role of predicted grades in university admissions, how they affect your applications, and what you can do if you’re worried about them.

 Quick Start Checklist